-The institution's definition of consent and the purposes for which that definition is used.
-Consent is an informed and freely and affirmatively communicated willingness to participate in a particular sexual activity.
+The Texas State University System defines consent in the Sexual Misconduct Policy and Procedures as an informed and freely and affirmatively communicated willingness to participate in a particular sexual activity.
 Consent can be expressed either by words or by clear and unambiguous actions, as long as those words or actions create mutually understandable permission regarding the conditions of each instance of sexual activity.